Australia and Vietnam

 Future Markets

-Drawing on the lessons documented in the Discussion Papers, the Policy Note provides concrete recommendations to Vietnamese stakeholders to reform the national energy orientation in line with the challenges and opportunities presented by energy transition.
+Drawing on the lessons documented in the Discussion Papers and Collaborative Research Reports, the Technical briefs provide concrete recommendations to Vietnamese stakeholders to reform the national energy orientation in line with the challenges and opportunities presented by energy transition.

 Collaborative Research Reports